Anglesey Abbey: History

 Henry moved out when he married in 1932, leaving his older brother, by then Lord Fairhaven (having been given the barony that was about to be bestowed on his father, Urban H. Broughton, when he died) as the last private owner of Anglesey Abbey.
 Lord Fairhaven made extensive additions to the house to provide room for his rapidly expanding collection of books, paintings, tapestries, clocks, furniture and objets d'art.
 The library wing, designed by Sidney Parvin, was added in 1937 and was followed by the Tapestry Hall, a staircase hall off the dining room, in 1939.
 In 1934 Lord Fairhaven bought and restored Lode Mill on the boundary of his property.
 The mill had been built in the 18th century but had been converted to grind cement rather than corn in 1900.

 Lord Fairhaven converted the grounds of Anglesey Abbey, which had been largely meadow and grazing land when the brothers bought the property, into an 18th-century style park with avenues of trees, flower gardens, statuary and ornaments.
-The final addition to the house, a two-story picture gallery designed by Sir Albert Richardson was completed in 1956.
+The final addition to the house, a two-storey picture gallery designed by Sir Albert Richardson, was completed in 1956.

 When Lord Fairhaven died in 1966, Anglesey Abbey was left to the National Trust together with an endowment of £300,000.
 Lord Fairhaven had stated in his will that the house should be preserved as "a complete and furnished entity so that it retains as far as possible the character of an English Home".